s3xysteak/fnclip/README.md

 <h1 align="center">fnclip</h1>

 <p align="center">
-Use functions only what you want.
+Use only the functions you need.
 </p>

-> 🔨 Still WIP bro plz do not use it.

-Just like many other tool libraries, but **you can use only the functions you need** through the clipboard or CLI.
+`fnclip` lets you copy and use only the functions you need, without installing entire libraries or worrying about dependencies.

-Sometimes I just want maybe one tool function, but I had to install a whole library.
-When I tried to just copy what I want, I found a lots of complex dependencies...
-Which is so annoying.
-Thus this library was born.

 ## QUICK START!